Oregon Flora Image Project

 Plant family concepts followed here are basically those of Angiosperm Phylogeny Group III (2009).
 This family classification has also been adopted for the Oregon Vascular Plant Checklist posted by the OSU Oregon Flora Project.
 In addition to the Checklist, the OFP site offers a wealth of information about the Oregon Flora not found here, including a Plant Atlas and additional images.
 Anyone with an interest in the Oregon flora should definitely visit the OFP web site and revel in the publication of FLORA of OREGON Volume 1: Ptridophytes, Gymnosperms, and Monocots (BRIT Press, 2015).

 As this effort is proceeding in concert with the OFP, species and lower taxon concepts and nomenclature mostly mirror the OFP Checklist.
 Following the OFP Checklist, this site now recognizes three status categories: 1) native (N); 2) exotic, naturalized (XN); and 3) exotic, not naturalized (XNN).
 Names of subspecific taxa do not appear in the indices.
-However, the inclusion of more than one taxon on a Species Page is indicated with an appropriate number of plus symbols (+) following the species name in the index.
-The genus index now also includes columns showing the status and number of taxa imaged for each species.
+However, the genus index now includes columns showing the status, common name, and number of taxa imaged for each species.

 |DICOT IMAGES||MONOCOT IMAGES||GYMNOSPERM IMAGES||FERN & ALLIES IMAGES|